-However If your foster dog doesn’t fit in with your household we ask that you contact SGS asap.
-SGS will endeavour to support you to work through the dogs issues as the least a dog has to move around the better.
+However if you are struggling with your foster dog we ask that you contact SGS right away.
+SGS will support you to work through these issues, and in a worst case scenario we might move the dog to another foster home.
+We would rather not do this as the less a dog has to move around the better.
 The SGS team are all very experienced and we have an on team Behaviourist that can offer specialist advice if needed.

 What happens with veterinary care?

-SGS will cover all veterinary fees for your foster dog while it is in your care, providing the vet trip has been discussed and agreed with a member of the team beforehand (except in emergencies of course).
+SGS will cover all veterinary fees for your foster dog while they are in your care, providing the vet trip has been discussed and agreed with a member of the team beforehand (except in emergencies of course).

 Also if they have any existing racing injuries.

 SGS has accounts with veterinary surgeries throughout Scotland we will book the greyhound